History of autism: Applied behavior analysis and related techniques

-From the late 1950s, Charles Ferster and others used the new science of behaviorism to teach people with autism and other mental conditions.
-This led researchers at the University of Kansas to start the Journal of Applied Behavior Analysis in the northern spring of 1968, establishing the concept of applied behavior analysis (ABA).
+While serving as an assistant professor of psychology at Indiana University from 1957 to 1962, Charles Ferster employed errorless learning to instruct young autistic children how to speak.
+This was an early example of what would later be known as applied behaviour analysis.
+From the late 1950s, Ferster and others used the new science of behaviorism to teach autistic people and those with other mental conditions.
+This led a group of researchers at the University of Kansas to start the Journal of Applied Behavior Analysis in the northern spring of 1968, establishing the concept of applied behavior analysis (ABA).

 A concise definition of the concept, still used today, was given in the first issue of the journal.
 ABA soon came to be used extensively with autistic children in the United States and elsewhere.
-(Two major American professional associations would later be founded for ABA practitioners, with the credentialing Behavior Analysis Accrediting Board founded in 1998.)
+In the US, ABA became the only autism-specific teaching method insurance companies would typically pay for, thus most autism-specialist teachers there became ABA trained and qualified.
+(Two major American professional associations would later be founded for ABA practitioners.)